Efficient Navigation in Vim

 It can be helpful to enable it for users transitioning from one of the aforementioned editors who would like to have a smooth transition by allowing themselves to use the mouse initially and switching it back off again later in their learning journey.
 To turn on mouse navigation, add the following to your configuration file (either

-" Temporarily enable mouse support
+" Temporarily enable mouse support set mouse=a

 This will allow you to point and click to move the cursor and to scroll through the current buffer.

 Using the Arrow Keys

 Again, for users used to other text editors or even word processing software like LibreOffice Writer, it may be tempting to use what they know.
 In these programs, you mostly use the arrow keys for keyboard-based navigation.
 This is not recommended because… you guessed it: They require the user to move their fingers away from the home row.

 The alternative is, as described in the next section, to use the

 l keys on the keyboard which are conveniently placed at the center and where you most likely have your fingers most of the time.

 TL;DR: Use for small navigations.
 Use in combination with relative line numbers.

 l are the basic movement keys in Vim.
 They should be used instead of the usual arrow keys on the keyboard to, as discussed above, keep your fingers on the home row as much as possible.
 It takes a little practice but will pay off in the long run.

 One hugely important thing to do with these keys is to not press them multiple times in sequence or even hold them down to move several columns or rows.
 As with many commands in Vim, they can be prefixed with numbers to move multiple times.
 For example,